-- He was buried at Riverside Cemetery in Wichita Falls, Wichita County, Texas.
+- He was interred at Riverside Cemetery, Wichita Falls, Wichita County, Texas.

 - The following appeared on 21 April 1948 in The Dallas Morning News: Funeral services for Alfred W. Burnside, 51, Wichita Falls rancher and father of Mrs. Tom B. Rhodes of Dallas, were held Tuesday in Wichita Falls.
 Burial was in Wichita Falls.
 Burnside died Sunday following a brief illness.

 - A biographical sketch appears in History of Texas: Fort Worth and the Texas Northwest Edition (1922): Alfred W. Burnside.
 With so many other achievements to its credit, in population increase, wealth and business and civic power, Wichita Falls very appropriately has annexed one of the most successful insurance men in the state in the person of Alfred W. Burnside, general agent of the State Life Insurance Company of Indianapolis.
 His agency in the spring of 1920 headed the "Honor Roll of Texas" for volume of business written, and doubtless the history of life insurance would show few men in the business at the age of twenty-four who have accumulated such an aggregate of business in such a brief time.

 Mr. Burnside came to manhood in Wichita County, but was born in Westerville in Delaware County, Ohio, in 1897.
 He is a son of G. E. and Nina (Linnabarry) Burnside, natives of the same Ohio county.
 He was six years of age when his mother died, and some years later his father came to Wichita County, Texas, and has since been a successful farmer.